-As long as the software has been opened once and credentials entered, programming offline is possible.
+If the software has been opened once and credentials entered, programming offline is possible.
 To program settings, select Administer Tag from Tag Agent's top navigation bar, configure the tag, and click Send Changes.
 A dialog box will confirm when settings are loaded into the tag.